Article ID: 1266 - Last Modified: May 20, 2014

 Each of the MacroModel force fields has strengths, but in general, the most complete and well parameterized force fields are MMFF, OPLS_2001, and OPLS_2005.
 The other force fields are routinely used for special situations; for example, when using united atoms (AMBER*) or when reproducing or extending previous results.
 Although there are no absolute guidelines available for choosing the most appropriate MacroModel force field for a given molecular modeling application, the following generalizations are reasonable:

 OPLS_2001: Is a solid implementation of the OPLS-AA force field.
 GB/SA solvation energies are good.
+As of the 2014-2 release, this force field is no longer available, as it is superseded by OPLS_2005.

 MMFF: An excellent force field for biopolymers and many organic molecules that do not have parameters in other force fields.
 The MMFFs extension of this force field is also supported.